-The Borlaug Institute for South Asia (BISA) is a non-profit research institute dedicated to the improvement of food security and reduction of hunger in India.
-BISA is a collaborative effort between the International Maize and Wheat Improvement Center (CIMMYT), The Indian Council for Agricultural Research (ICAR), and the Government of India.
-The objective of BISA is to harness the latest technology in agriculture to improve farming productivity and sustainably meet the demands of the future.
+The Borlaug Institute for South Asia (BISA) is a non-profit international research institute dedicated to food, nutrition and livelihood security as well as environmental rehabilitation in South Asia, which is home to more than 300 million undernourished people.
+BISA is a collaborative effort involving the International Maize and Wheat Improvement Center (CIMMYT) and the Indian Council for Agricultural Research (ICAR).
+The objective of BISA is to harness the latest technology in agriculture to improve farm productivity and sustainably meet the demands of the future.
 BISA is more than an institute.
-It is a commitment to the people of India, a dedication to the farmers of India, and a concerted effort to catalyze a second Green Revolution.
+It is a commitment to the people of South Asia, particularly to the farmers, and a concerted effort to catalyze a second Green Revolution.

 Established on October 5, 2011 with R&D centers in the districts of Ludhiana (Punjab), Jabalpur (Madhya Pradesh) and Samastipur (Bihar), BISA is an institute built on the legacy of Dr Norman E Borlaug, the father of the Green Revolution, the winner of Nobel Peace Prize (1970) and the recipient of the Government of India’s Padma Vibhushan (2006).
 H S Gupta, Director General is the Chief Executive Authority of the institute.

 In 1969, Borlaug predicted that the Green Revolution boost in food production could not last, and was only a reprieve for humanity to develop more sustainable systems and policies to manage its population growth and use of natural resources.
 Borlaug’s warning came true with the 2008 food crisis and the hungry surpassing one billion in 2009.
 Read more